SyncfusionExamples/PdfViewer-Server/README.md

 docker pull syncfusion/pdfviewer-server
 ```

-Note: PDF Viewer is a commercial product, and it requires a valid license to use it in a production environment (request license or trial key)
+**NOTE:** PDF Viewer is a commercial product, and it requires a valid license to use it in a production environment [request license or trial key](https://help.syncfusion.com/common/essential-studio/licensing/licensing-faq/where-can-i-get-a-license-key).

 Step 2: Create the docker-compose.yml file with the following code in your file system.